 Short of such superhuman help, human mages of animal themes can do no better than astral projection in human form, or at most seemings.

 Transformations are the converse of therianthropes.
 Merfolk, satyrs, centaurs, scorpion folk, and sphinxes were created by the Animal Powers, to be their agents within the Steward race and to provide access to the human-specific powers of Stewardship.
 But very few transformations know this.
 They only know they were transformed by some piece of immemorial magic, passed down from a misty antiquity.
 Very rarely do the transformed humans meet yaoguai, much less theriarchs.
 They would then most likely get along famously with these half-cousins, but then what could be more natural?
 Of course.
 The Animal Powers arrange nature.

 A yaoguai is about as powerful as a moderately powerful fay, though with different specializations.
-But an Oversoul, in the person of one of its theriarchs, is more powerful than any fay that is not successfully playing god—and a lot of Egyptian deities were yaoguai successfully playing god.
+But an Oversoul, in the person of one of its theriarchs, is more powerful than any fay that is not successfully playing god.
 Fortunately for fays, they and yaoguai don't share much territory, and yaoguai don't care much about fays one way or another, though they find the species-shifting unsettling.

 The main "relationship" between fays and the Animal powers is a negative one: the Animal Powers do not allow fays to do shapeshifting into exact copies of their species.
 So the fays uses workarounds such as these: